 Well, here it is!
-The post where I tell you guys what materials and curriculum we are using for first grade.
+The post where I tell you guys what materials and curriculum we are using for first grade (with an excited preschooler tagging a long!)
 We have dropped things I was just sure we would love, while picking up some unexpected additions.
-Charlotte Mason is still the main theme, but we have incorporated some other methods too.
 Our plan has been ever-evolving, as we follow the natural rhythms of life and learning.

 We ended up really liking our charter school, which I was skeptical about at the start of the year.
 The key to having it work for us was a flexible teacher who let me take the reigns.
 Since I can choose all of our curriculum, the documentation is a trade-off I have been willing to make for the $2600 budget we get for books and materials.

 Only my first grade daughter is officially enrolled with the charter school, but my preschooler has been voluntarily schooling right along with us in every subject except for math.
 (Which she could do, but I’m not ready to teach two kids math yet.)
 My older girl is my creative, non-traditional learner, while the younger one is going to be my classic by-the-book student.

 Here is what we’ve been up to!